openhwgroup/cv-hpdcache/docs/source/architecture.rst

 configuration parameter (:numref:`Table %s <tab_synthesis_parameters>`).

 The cache uses the selected policy to select the victim way where a new cacheline is written.
-In case of a read miss or a write miss with the write-back policy the cache controller applies the replacement policy to select the way of the corresponding set where the miss handler will write the new cacheline.
+In case of a read miss, CMO prefetch miss or a write miss with the write-back policy the cache controller applies the replacement policy to select the way of the corresponding set where the miss handler will write the new cacheline.

 The cache selects the victim way at the moment of a cache miss.
 At that moment, it also asks for the missing cacheline to the memory.
-While waiting for the refill response, the victim cacheline is still accessible but in a 'fetching' state (fetch bit set).
+While waiting for the refill response, the victim cacheline is still accessible but in **fetch** mode (fetch bit set).
 This means that it has been pre-selected for replacement, and cannot be a candidate for victim selection for a future miss (until the refill response does not arrive).

 Pseudo Least Recently Used (PLRU)